JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-notebooks-output-formats.md

 ### Buffered images

-By default, you can use `BufferedImage` type to display images:
+By default, you can use `BufferedImage` class to display images:

 ```kotlin
 import java.awt.Color